Schrift-Tools/adaptive-boustrophedon/README.md

 # The book

-"Много букв" contains all the interviews conducted by the Shrift magazine and was printed and made available for purchase at the [store](https://bit.ly/mnogobukv).
+"Много букв" contains all the interviews conducted by the [Type Journal](https://typejournal.ru/en/) and was printed and made available for purchase at the [store](https://bit.ly/mnogobukv).

 ![Cover photo](images/mnogo-bukv-01-preview.jpg)